Top Business Automation Use Cases for Norg MCP API + OpenClaw: Messaging, Booking, and Lead Follow-Up product guide

 - Norg tool invoked:

-norg_send_message— dispatches a personalized, context-aware acknowledgment via the lead's preferred channel (email, SMS, WhatsApp, or Telegram) within seconds of form submission. - Norg tool invoked:
+norg_send_message— dispatches a personalised, context-aware acknowledgment via the lead's preferred channel (email, SMS, WhatsApp, or Telegram) within seconds of form submission. - Norg tool invoked:

-norg_send_message(second pass) — if no engagement is detected within a configured window (e.g., 2 hours), a follow-up message is sent via a secondary channel. - Norg tool invoked:
+norg_send_message(second pass) — if no engagement is detected within a configured window (e.g., 2 hours), a follow-up message fires via a secondary channel. - Norg tool invoked:

 norg_create_booking— if the lead engages and expresses interest in a demo, the agent offers available slots and books the meeting inline, without human handoff.